 The Ernest Sound SOK pound fishery was created in January, 2003, by the BOF.
-Additionally, the board created a herring bait pound fishery that is allocated 10% of the area's GHL.
-The SOK fishery is similar to other herring fisheries in that its allocation is based upon the GHL remaining after the herring food and bait fisheries occur.
-Any remaining GHL from the winter food and bait fishery or the bait pound fishery after March 15 is allocated to the SOK fishery.
+Additionally, the BOF created a herring bait pound fishery that is allocated 10% of the area's GHL and is similar to other herring fisheries in that its allocation is based upon the GHL remaining after the herring food and bait fisheries occur.
+Any remaining GHL from the winter food and bait fishery, or the bait pound fishery after March 15, is allocated to the SOK fishery.
 Winter food and bait herring fisheries have occurred intermittently at Deer Island and other locations in District 7 since 1969 (Table 4).
-The major fishery in the district historically occurred near Deer Island with an average seasonal harvest of around 370 tons.
-The 2013/2014 winter food and bait fishery GHL was 966 tons and the herring bait pound fishery GHL was 107 tons.
+Historically, major fishing effort in the district occurred near Deer Island with an average seasonal harvest of around 370 tons.
+The 2014-2015 winter food and bait fishery GHL failed to meet threshold requirements that would have allowed for a food and bait fishery.
 To date there has been no interest in the bait pound fishery.

-The inaugural Ernest Sound SOK fishery occurred in the spring of 2004 with a GHL of over 700 tons, which allowed for the maximum kelp allocation.
-The total harvest of SOK product was 112,286 pounds (56.14 tons) split among 64 permit holders.
+The Ernest Sound SOK fishery first occurred in the spring of 2004 with a GHL of over 700 tons, which allowed for the maximum kelp allocation.
+Total harvest of SOK product was 112,286 pounds (56.14 tons) was split among 64 permit holders.
 Types of pounds fished included 51 single-closed, six double-closed, and one single-open.
 Like the 2004 fishery, the 2008 SOK GHL was greater than 700 tons allowing for the maximum kelp allocation; however, effort and harvest were minimal.
 The total harvest was 19,650 pounds (9.83 tons) of product harvested from six double-closed pounds and one single-closed pound.
-The GHL for 2009 fell into the 100 to 299 ton range after the winter food and bait harvest was subtracted from the total GHL of 529 tons.
-Four permit holders landed a total of 4,911 pounds (2.46 tons) of product from two double-permit closed pounds.
-The 2011 SOK fishery opened with a GHL between 100-299 tons; however, there was no participation.
+In 2009 the GHL was reduced to the 100-299 ton range after the winter food and bait harvest was subtracted from the total GHL of 529 tons.
+Four permit holders landed a total of 4,911 pounds (2.46 tons) of product from two doublepermit closed pounds.
+In 2011, the SOK fishery opened with a GHL between 100-299 tons; however, there was no participation.
 In 2013, GHL remaining after the winter fisheries allowed for a SOK pound fishery with kelp blade allocations in the 100-299 ton range.
-This GHL range allowed for a maximum kelp allocation of 200 blades for single-permit closed pound, 400 blades for double-permit closed pound, and 500 blades for triple-permit closed pound.
-A closed pound fishery occurred and 81 permits were active on the grounds and harvested approximately 130,000 pounds of SOK.
+A closed pound fishery occurred and 81 permits were active on the grounds and harvested 129,263 pounds (64.6 tons) of SOK.
+In 2014, GHL remaining after the food and bait fishery was over 700 tons, which allowed kelp allocations of 1,000 blades per single permit pound, 2,000 blades per permit for double permit pounds, and 1,000 blades per permit for triple permit pounds.
+Total harvest of SOK for 2014 remains confidential due to the number of buyers involved in the fishery.
+Effort in 2014 was greater than anticipated with 129 permits operating 76 closed pounds with the majority of the pounds used in 2014 being double permit pounds.
+This amount of effort was of concern to managers as the amount of herring required for the SOK fishery was likely to exceed Ernest Sound's GHL.
+In order to mitigate some potential harvest, the department opted to decrease the time allowed to introduce herring from four days to three days.